benwelt/TheReel/README.md

 # The Reel
 The Reel uses python to create a static web page populated with your favorite movies and their trailers.
+There are 12 pre-populated movies which can be removed or reordered.
+Users can add as many movies as they would like.

 ## Usage
 - Uses the [OMDB API](http://www.omdbapi.com/) to pull movie information and poster.